eclipse-tractusx/managed-identity-wallet/README.md

 Jacoco is used to generate the coverage report.
 The generated Html report can be found under `jacoco-report/html/`
 * To generate the report run the command `./gradle jacocoTestReport`
 * To check the coverage run the command `./gradle jacocoTestCoverageVerification`.
-Currently the Minimum is 80%
+Currently the Minimum is 80% (INSTRUCTIONS)

 ## Dashboard <a id="dashboard"></a>